mahan-fcb/DSResSol/README.md

   4. RUN `conda activate DsResSol`
   5. RUN `python main.py --sequence_only` to train the model with sequence only
   6. RUN `python main.py` to train the model with sequence and biological features

+If you have any question please contact me. mohammad73madani73@gmail.com